Canada, Québec: Montréal to Ottawa Laurentians Bike Tour

 This morning’s ride takes you to ‘the end of the line’ as you cycle to a picnic lunch at the northern terminus of le P’tit Train du Nord in Mont-Laurier.
-This afternoon we transfer to Wakefield though the Gatineau river valley.
-You may have the unique chance to enjoy evening music performances at the infamously popular Black Sheep Inn (www.theblacksheepinn.com).
-BL
+In the afternoon you’ll transfer to Maniwaki, a small town situated on the Gatineau River where you will rest for the night.
+BLD

-Transfer by vehicle to Farley to begin cycling on the newly paved section of the Véloroute des Draveurs.
+Begin cycling on the Véloroute des Draveurs toward the newly paved section in Farley.
 Pass (or swim in) the sparkling waters of Lac Blue Sea and take lunch in Gracefield.
-The véloroute continues unpaved to the community of Low where a transfer will return you to Wakefield.
+The véloroute continues unpaved to the community of Low where an optional transfer will whisk you to Wakefield.
 Energentic riders can choose to return to Wakefield by 25kms on shouldered road.
-Alternatively, enjoy a leisurely active day exploring the gorgeous trails, lakes and forests of Gatineau Park.
-Other options nearby include canoeing, bungee jumping (Canada’s highest), or simply visiting the spa, boutiques and cafes of Wakefield.
 BLD

-32km Wakefield through Gatineau Park, transfer to Ottawa.
+Wakefield through Gatineau Park, ~51 km, transfer into Ottawa

 Ride from Wakefield alongside the Gatineau River into Gatineau Park and the panoramic views at Champlain Lookout.
 Descend from the lookout to the edge of the park for a short transfer into downtown Ottawa where your adventure concludes with delivery to your hotel of choice.
 You may choose to stay on and explore the nation’s capital independently or depart Ottawa by plane or train to your next destination.
 BL